 UK energy services group Wood to sell consulting unit for $1.9 bln

-June 1 (Reuters) - British energy services provider Wood Plc WG.L on Wednesday agreed to sell its built environment consulting division to Canada's WSP Global Inc WSP.TO for $1.9 billion.
+June 1 (Reuters) - British energy services provider Wood Plc WG.L said on Wednesday that it had agreed to sell its built environment consulting division to Canada's WSP Global Inc WSP.TO for $1.9 billion, in an effort to raise funds and cut debt.

+The sale comes about six months after London-listed Wood began a strategic review of the business, which employs 5,500 consultants serving the government, transportation, water, energy, mining and industrial sectors.

+The built environment consulting business will help expand its earth and environment consulting services across markets, Toronto-listed WSP's chief executive officer, Alexandre L'Heureux, said in a statement.

 (Reporting by Amna Karimi in Bengaluru; Editing by Sriraj Kalluvila)